Our business development guide will help you have a better understanding and provide you with the tools to succeed in this field!

-After doing that, check in your data what are the companies that pay the most, the ones that were easier to acquire and the ones that stick with you for a long time.
+After doing that, check your data what are the companies that pay the most, the ones that were easier to acquire, and the ones that stick with you for a long time.

-Once you’ve built this list, check which names come up were mentioned most times.
+Once you’ve built this list, check which names that come up were mentioned most times.